krakenjs/swaggerize-express/README.md

 will want to do two things:

 1. Remove the express parent app view configuration from the settings that are configured on the parent app during mount.
-A convenience function `expressParentAppRemoveViewSettings` is already prepared to do exactly this.
 This will allow any other template rendering system you may have already configured intact.

 2. Stand up the API server relatively late in your `server.js`.
 This will give this middleware a fair chance at being the last thing that